TehNut/AniMouto/README.md

 ### `npm run build-zip`

-Builds a zip file and places it in `dist-zip`.
+Builds a zip file from the files in `dist` and places it in `dist-zip`.
+This command should be paired with `build`.